yangdihangN/gloo/docs/content/gloo_integrations/service_mesh/gloo_linkerd.md

 ### Manual

-As explained in the beggining of this document, you'll need to instruct Gloo to add a header which will allow Linkerd to identify where to send traffic to.
+As explained in the beginning of this document, you'll need to instruct Gloo to add a header which will allow Linkerd to identify where to send traffic to.

 ```yaml